Assembly Magazine logo

 Nike Firmly Holds Onto Innovative Robot, Gripper Technology

 The THL 1000 SCARA robot, when equipped with an electroadhesion gripper, can stack up to 40 pieces of material for a shoe upper—the flexible part that sits on top of the foot—in only 50 to 75 seconds.
-Photo courtesy TW Robotics Inc.
+Photo courtesy TM Robotics Inc.

 Nike Firmly Holds Onto Innovative Robot, Gripper Technology